 4. Taxes

-Taxes on your investments can affect your portfolio returns significantly.
-You can save thousands of dollars by understanding how taxes impact your portfolio.
-Dividend payments have different tax treatments based on whether the dividend payment meets the IRS definition of an ordinary or qualified dividend.
+Taxes on investments can significantly affect portfolio returns.
+Understanding how taxes impact your portfolio can save you thousands of dollars.
+Dividend payments have different tax treatments based on whether they meet the IRS definition of an ordinary or qualified dividend.

-Smart Money -> Capital Gains Taxes Rates for 2024
+Read More: Capital Gains Taxes Rates for 2025

 Smart Tip: